YouCanQuit2 has you covered with the answers to smokeless tobacco frequently asked questions.

-No. Like smoked tobacco (think cigarettes, cigars, hookah, pipes), smokeless tobacco (think dip, chew, snuff) can stain your teeth, cause bad breath and make your teeth fall out.
+Similar to smoked tobacco (think cigarettes, cigars, hookah, pipes), smokeless tobacco (think dip, chew, snuff) can cause mouth and gum disease, bad breath and make your teeth fall out.
 Smokeless tobacco also puts you at risk for many of the same heart conditions and cancers as smoking tobacco.

-If you use smokeless tobacco to quit smoking, there’s a good chance that you will be switching from one very dangerous addiction to another.
-Smokeless tobacco is harmful and puts you at risk for many of the same heart conditions and cancers as smoking.
-It can also increase your risk for oral health issues like tooth decay and mouth cancer.
+Smokeless tobacco is not a proven way to quit smoking.
+In fact, if you use smokeless tobacco to quit smoking, there’s a good chance that you are switching from one dangerous addiction to another.
+Smokeless tobacco can also increase your risk for oral health issues like tooth decay and mouth and lung cancers.

 No. You can only use smokeless tobacco in designated tobacco use areas (DTUAs).
-In the Defense Departments (DOD), the rules for smokeless tobacco use are the same as for cigarettes, e-cigarettes and any other tobacco product.
+In the Defense Department, the rules for smokeless tobacco use are the same as for cigarettes, e-cigarettes and any other tobacco product.
 You can only use tobacco products (including smokeless tobacco) in DTUAs.